So you’ve noticed something.

 Knowing what’s at work in the background can be tremendously liberating.
 Once you realize what’s helping or hurting you, you can deal with it.

-So what hidden factors threaten to make or break you as a leader and as a person?
+So what hidden factors threaten to make or break you as a leader?

-Here are 9 I’ve identified at work in my life.
+Here are 9 I’ve identified at work in my leadership.
 You’ll notice many have to do with a leader’s mind, while a few are more physical.
+You’ve likely seen them at work in the background of your life and leadership too.
+Understand them, and you’re ahead.
+Miss them, and you’re behind (again).

 It should be no surprise so many of the factors are in your mind.
 Leadership, after all, is a mind game.

-Work at the mental aspect of life and leadership and you’ll discover what many leaders have discovered: changing your mind can change everything.
+Work at the mental aspect of leadership and you’ll discover what many leaders have discovered: changing your mind about how you lead, feel and think changes everything.

 Anyone who has led anything remotely significant is familiar with the weight of leadership.